Leased vs. Financed: Which Gets the $10K Deduction?

 Interest rates are extremely high.
 When rates hit 8%, 9%, or 10%, financing costs surge.
 Sometimes lease deals offer better effective rates through manufacturer subsidies - especially on slow-selling models.

-The tax deduction makes financing more attractive if these conditions match your situation:
+The car loan interest deduction makes financing more attractive when these conditions apply:

 Your income falls under the phase-out threshold.
 Single filers under $100,000 and joint filers under $200,000 get the full benefit.
 The deduction saves real money at those income levels.

 You plan to keep the vehicle long-term.
 Finance for 60 months, keep the vehicle for 10 years, and you spread that total cost over 120 months of use.
-Lease for three years repeatedly and you pay forever with nothing to show for it.
+Lease repeatedly and you pay forever with nothing to show for it.

 You drive high mileage.
 Finance without mileage limits.
 Drive 20,000 miles per year for five years and you get 100,000 miles of use from one purchase.
 Lease that same mileage and overage fees cost thousands.